gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-2d-matrices.md

 <iframe class="webgl_example" src="../webgl-2d-geometry-matrix-transform-with-projection.html" width="400" height="300"></iframe>
 <a class="webgl_center" href="../webgl-2d-geometry-matrix-transform-with-projection.html" target="_blank">click here to open in a separate window</a>

-I hope these posts have helped demystified matrix math.
-I'll move on to 3D next.
+I hope these posts have helped demystified matrix math. <a href="webgl-3d-orthographic.html">I'll move on to 3D next</a>.
 In 3D matrix math follows the same principles and usage.
 I started with 2D to hopefully keep it simple to understand.

 <div class="webgl_bottombar">
 <h3>What are <code>clientWidth</code> and <code>clientHeight</code>?</h3>